 compute <STATISTIC> of <ATTRIBUTE> in <TYPES>;

-Statistics like mean, standard deviation, median etc. can only be computed on numerical attributes, so that is what the
+Statistics like mean, standard deviation, median etc. can only be computed on numerical attributes, that you specify in the

-of <ATTRIBUTE> part of the query is for.
-If the attribute is shared by several types, then you might want to restrict to the computation to only some of those with the
+of <ATTRIBUTE> part of the query.
+If the attribute is shared by several types, then you might want to restrict your computation to a certain subgraph with the

 in <TYPES> part.
-Imagine you have a knowledge base of people, cats and dogs, for example, and both types have an “age” attribute.
-If you wanted to compute the median age of the dogs in the knowledge base, you would do:
+Imagine you have a knowledge graph of people, cats and dogs, and both types have an “age” attribute.
+If you wanted to compute the median age of the dogs in the knowledge graph, you would write the following statement:

 compute median of age in dog;

-On the other hand, if you wanted to find the median age of the pets you would need
+If you wanted to find the median age of all the pets you would write

 compute median of age in dog, cats;

-Finally, if you wanted to find the median age tout-court, you would simply do
+Finally, if you wanted to find the median age of all instances of all types that have an age attribute you would simply write

 compute median of age;

-All the statistics queries behave in the same way.
+All the statistics queries behave the same way.
 The possible statistics are:

-Can you write and execute a query to find the standard deviation of the risk of bonds in your knowledge base?
+Can you write and execute a query to find the standard deviation of the risk of bonds in your knowledge graph?

 Compute queries vs aggregates

-If you have paid close attention to the lessons of the academy and maybe have looked a bit into the documentation, you will have noticed that for each of the statistics compute query there exists an analogous aggregate query.
+You will notice that for each of the statistics compute queries there exists an analogous aggregate query.

-It is true that both versions of the query actually will give you the same results and compute the same things, but they do so in very different ways.
+It is true that both versions of the query will return the same results and compute the same things but they do it in very different ways.

-Aggregate queries actually perform an OLTP query and then do their computation on the results of the query.
+Aggregate queries perform an OLTP query and then do their computation on the result of the query.
 In general if you are expecting the number of results to be relatively small, they are much much more efficient.

 In other words, the compute queries scale much better.